(03) 9016 0484

 How long can you stay in Australia with a Dependent Child visa?

-The Dependent Child visa (also known as the Subclass 445)visa) is a Temporary visa permitting the holder to travel to, enter and remain in Australia within the visa period.
 Dependent Child (Subclass 445) visa applicants will need to apply to be added to their parent’s permanent Partner visa application after the Dependent Child (Subclass 445) visa is granted.

 Who is considered a dependent child for this visa?

-A dependent child means the child or step-child of the person who is not yet married or has a spouse or de facto partner and either (a) has not turned 18 or (b) has turned 18 but is dependent on that person or is incapacitated for work due to the total or partial loss bodily or mental functions.
+A dependent child means the child or step-child of the person who is not yet married or has a spouse or de facto partner and either:

 Can a Dependent Child visa holder or study in Australia?